kadimisetty/dotfiles/README.md

 #Sri Kadimisetty's dot files
-These are a collection of my rc files.
+These are a collection of my configuration files.
 Feel free to use as you please.

 ## Installation